joken-elixir/joken/guides/introduction.md

 [Documentation](http://hexdocs.pm/joken/)

-Joken is a JWT (Json Web Token) library based upon the awesome [`erlang-jose`](https://github.com/potatosalad/erlang-jose/).
-Features:
+Joken is a JWT (Json Web Token) library centered on 4 core operations:
+  - Generation of claims: for instance, time based claims.
+  - Signing: using a `Joken.Signer`
+  - Verifying: also using a `Joken.Signer`
+  - Validation: running custom validations for received claims

+These core functions are not coupled so that you can use Joken only for verying and validating incoming tokens or only for generating tokens for other consumers.

+It is based upon the awesome [`erlang-jose`](https://github.com/potatosalad/erlang-jose/).
+Besides having a friendlier Elixir API we include some extras:

   - Ease of key configuration.
-We provide built-in support with Elixir's `Mix.Config` system.
-See our configuration guide for more details.
+We provide optional built-in support with Elixir's `Mix.Config` system.
+See our configuration guide for more details;
-  - Portable configuration by leveraging `Joken.Config`.
+  - Portable configuration using `Joken.Claim`;
+  - Encapsulate your token logic in a module with `Joken.Config`;
   - Built-in claim generation and validation. `erlang-jose` is responsible only for signing and verifying token signatures.
-Here we provide extra tools for claim validation and generation.
+Here we provide extra tools for claims validation and generation;
   - Better error handling.
-We provide `ExUnit` like error messages for claim validation.
+We provide `ExUnit` like error messages for claim validation and configuration errors;
   - A good perfomance analysis for ensuring this hot-path in APIs won't be your bottleneck.
-Please see our perfomance documentation to check what we are talking about.
+Please see our perfomance documentation to check what we are talking about;
   - Good defaults.
-Joken comes with chosen good defaults for parsing Json and generating claims.
+Joken comes with chosen good defaults for parsing JSON (Jason) and generating claims;
   - Hooks for extending Joken functionality.
 All core actions in Joken have a corresponding hook for extending its functionality.
 See our hooks guide.

 ## JWT algorithms